emmanuel-leclercq/PolynomialsHPC/README.md

 ### Sparse Polynomial class

 A polynomial is considered sparse when more than half its coefficients are zeros.
-Unlike the dense polynomial class, we store coefficients in a linked list (x^999+1 is stored in a 2-elements lists instead of a 1000 elements vector).
+Unlike the dense polynomial class, we store coefficients in a linked list (x^999+1 is stored as two pairs (coefficient, degree) in a list instead of a 1000-sized vector).
 Assuming t is the number of elements in the list representing a sparse polynomial, our goal is to approach O(t) complexity for most operations, which is not always possible.
-We detail below the implementations (TODO)
+In fact, some operations are simply not possible, such as factorization (except for small degree polynomials).

 #### Operations available

 1. Addition
 2. Subtraction
-3. Multiplication
+3. Multiplication (Johnson, Monagan, Pearce heap algorithm)
 4. Division (TODO)
 5. Evaluation (TODO)
-6. Factorization (TODO)
-7. Interpolation (TODO)
-8. nth derivatives (TODO)
+6. nth derivatives
-9. Root finder (TODO)
+7. Root finder (TODO)

 #### Resources

 Modern Computer Algebra, Gathen & Gerhard